IsaacHuaypuna/NotSoBasicCad/README.md

 This was kinda similar to the last assignment.
 Only a bit harder.
 While there were instructions that didn't mean It wasn't hard.
 There were some parts that got a bit confusing.
 But it was pretty cool that it was the right shape of a hammer.
 Ive never made anything that complected in SolidWorks.

 ## Summarize
-After making the loft ive felt preaty accomplished making
+After making the loft i've felt preaty accomplished making a shape that seemed pretty hard to make.
+I never realise how good these tutorials were.
+This also helped me fine new ways on making more detailed items or shapes.